-"American Idol" Season 5 finalist Chris Daughtry is about to release a new album, Baptized, and while its new sound — poppier, cleaner, lighter, even downright folksy in parts — will likely win his eponymous band new fans, it's also inevitable that it'll alienate some aficionados of the angst-ridden, hard-charging signature sound of Daughtry's first three LPs.
-Already the album's lead single, the EDM-tinged "Waiting for a Superman," has polarized Daughtry's fanbase and sparked fervent Internet debate.
-But as Chris sits down with Yahoo Music to preview three other tracks from Baptized — the upbeat, almost Bon Jovian title track; the groovy "Battleships"; and a humorously nostalgic ode to the good ole days, "Long Live Rock 'n' Roll" — he doesn't show much concern for the haters.
+American Idol Season 5 finalist Chris Daughtry recently released his band's fourth studio album, Baptized, and while its new sound — poppier, cleaner, lighter, even downright folksy in parts — has likely won his eponymous band new fans, it's also inevitable that it'll alienate some aficionados of the angst-ridden, hard-charging signature sound of Daughtry's first three LPs.
+The album's lead single, the EDM-tinged "Waiting for a Superman," polarized Daughtry's fanbase and sparked fervent Internet debate upon its debut earlier this year.
+But as Chris sits down with Yahoo Music to talk other standout tracks from Baptized, he doesn't show much concern for the haters.

 "Concern?
 That's probably not the right word as much as the word expect.
 I kind of expect a few people to just not get it, you know?" he shrugs.
-"And I'm okay with that, because this is where I'm at right now.
+"And I'm OK with that, because this is where I'm at right now.
 I'm very proud of the record.
 I always think about Van Halen, what were fans thinking when 'Jump' came out with all the synthesizers?
 Of course, back then the Internet wasn't around, so you didn't hear immediate hate.
 But my point is, I can't continue to put out the exact same thing.
 And the fans don't deserve that."

 While the sound of Baptized may throw some listeners for a loop, Chris sees it as more of a natural progression.
 "I love the stuff that's out on the radio.
 I've always been a sucker for pop melodies," he insists.
 "I love the Katy Perry stuff, Pink, Imagine Dragons, even Mumford & Sons and the Lumineers, so [my album has] all these aspects of everything I love that's out there.
 I wanted to experiment a little bit with those kind of sounds and incorporate it in what we do."